-The campaign is picking up steam.
-So far, 7,012 African midwives are trained or in training.
+So far, 8,567 African midwives are trained or in training.

 - 201,000 mothers died in pregnancy and childbirth in sub-Saharan Africa in 2015.
 That’s 66% of all maternal deaths worldwide. (source: Trends in Maternal Mortality 1990-2015 WHO, UNICEF, UNFPA, United Nations Population Division, and the World Bank Group)